+2022 2021

+£m £m

+Materiality 1.9 2.2

+Basis for determining materiality 0.7% of total assets 1.0% of total assets
-Rationale for the benchmark applied

-We used total assets as our chosen benchmark to determine materiality as the entity on lends funds raised in the capital and loan markets to group companies and therefore the external liabilities, along with the long term debtor balances and their associated recoverability are the key areas which will have the greatest impact on decisions made by users of the accounts.
+Rationale for the benchmark applied We used total assets as our chosen benchmark to determine materiality as the entity on lends fund raised in the capital and loan markets to group companies and therefore the external liabilities, along with the long-term debtor balances and their associated recoverability are the key areas which will have the greatest impact on decisions made by users of the accounts

+Performance materiality 1.2 1.4

-Performance materiality was set at 65% of materiality (2020 - 50%).
-In setting the level of performance materiality we considered a number of factors including the expected total value of known and likely misstatements, management's attitude towards proposed adjustments. and the level of uncertainty of accounting estimates within the financial statements.
+Basis for determining performance materiality Performance materiality was set at 65% of materiality (2021 - 65%).
+In setting the level of performance materiality we considered several factors including the expected total value of known and likely misstatements, management's attitude towards proposed adjustments and the level of uncertainty of accounting estimates within the financial statements.